yuri91/circler/README.md

    - Package B waits for A to complete
    - Package D waits for both B and C
    - Integration tests run after all packages
+   - All jobs use reliable Ubuntu + Nix installation

 ### Key Features